lzhbrian/RBM-DBN-theano-DL4J/README.md

-## Pattern Recognition Work for a dataset similar to MNIST
+# Pattern Recognition Work
+-- For a dataset similar to MNIST

 * Work by Lin, Tzu-Heng, Dept. of Electronic Engineering, Tsinghua University
 * Email: lzhbrian@gmail.com